tomaszemek/kali-docs/encryption.md

 ## Additional encrypted volumes

-Adding more encrypted volumes be like:
+Adding more encrypted volumes be like (for more details see above in the 'convert boot to LUKS1'):

 1. (optional: cryptsetup benchmark)
 2. cryptsetup luksFormat